-- Once all the options are selected, click the Repair button to begin the database repair process.
+- Once the file is selected, click the ‘Repair’ button to begin the database repair process.

-- Once the repair is completed, a message box which reads: ‘Repairing of selected database completed’ will appear.
-Click OK.
+- Once the repair is completed, a message box which reads: ‘Selected MS Access database repaired successfully’ will appear.
+Click ‘OK’.

 - You can preview the contents of the selected database.
 You can select single or multiple items for recovery.

-- Once the repair procedure is completed, the tool will ask for a storage location for you to save the recovered items.
-You can select to store data at the same location where the original ACCDB file is located or in a new folder by providing an accurate location.
+- Once the repair procedure is completed, the tool will ask for a storage location to save the recovered items.
+You can select to store data at the same location where the original ACCDB file is located or in a new folder.